Suprr/SLedger/README.md

 # SLedger

-SLedger aka Simple Ledger is a decentralized credit lending network that facilitates micropayments across the FakeChain blockchain.
+SLedger, short for Simple Ledger, is a decentralized credit lending network that facilitates micropayments across the FakeChain blockchain.

 ### To run SLedger
 Download the jar file SLedger.jar and navigate to its directory and complete the following command: